-A big thank you to WonderMami aka Charlotte for our Carer Story this week.
-Charlotte shares the highs and lows of caring for her husband Roger during his treatment for Bowel Cancer.
+A big thank you to WonderMami aka Charlotte for sharing her Carer Story.
+Charlotte tells the highs and lows of caring for her husband Roger during his treatment for Bowel Cancer.

 Cancer is something that you may think about... or you might not, but you never think for a minute it will impact you.
 'It’s only the older generation who get cancer' and 'it only impacts the individual'.